true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_03_lab_ak.md

 ---
 lab:
-    title: 'Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
+    title: 'Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK'
     az204Module: 'Module 03: Develop solutions that use blob storage'
-    az020Module: 'Module 03: Develop solutions that use blob storage'
-    type: 'Answer Key'
 ---

-# Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET
+# Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK
-# Student lab answer key

 ## Microsoft Azure user interface